odinuv/web/slides/sql-join/slides.md

 FROM ...
 - `*` -- select all columns available in the `FROM` clause.
 - `table.*` -- select all columns from the given table.
-- `table.column` -- select column from the given table.
+- `table.column` -- select the column from the given table.
 - `AS` -- assign a temporary different name to a column -- **alias**.
 </section>